Discover our History and Heritage

 Red Bridge, Cathedral Lakes and Ashnola

-Make sure you stop and take a picture of Keremeos’ Red Bridge.
+If you don’t have time for a float or to drop your fishing line in the water, make sure you stop and take a picture of Keremeos’ Red Bridge.
 A heritage landmark, you can’t miss it straddling the Similkameen River on the west side of town.
 It creates the gateway to Cathedral Provincial Park and the Ashnola recreation area.
 Built by VV&E Railroad in 1909, the Red Bridge is one of the most photographed sites in the Similkameen Valley.
-It’s also the last remaining covered bridge in Western Canada and remains an important link our mining and railroad heritage.
+It’s also the last remaining covered bridge in Western Canada and remains an important link to our mining and railroad heritage.